The Phillips & Associates Oklahoma Law Blog

 Victims may think that their abuser has anger management issues or an inability to control his own actions or behavior.
 However, as OKDVHelp points out, these abusers are often perfectly capable of controlling their anger and behavior around others.
 They simply find a victim who is willing to put up with their abuse, and they manipulate and control that victim.
 Stress, low self esteem, and drug and alcohol abuse do not justify abuse.

+Victims of domestic violence should immediately reach out to law enforcement.
 Many people struggle with stress, addiction, and depression without resorting to violence against others.
 Likewise, while there may be a documented cycle of violence, the fact is that most children who are abused do not grow up to be abusers.
-If you are a victim of domestic violence, please get help:
+If you are a victim of domestic violence, please get help by calling one of the numbers listed below.

 If you have been charged with domestic assault and battery, there may be options available to help you get your life back on track.
 Call Phillips & Associates.
 We can provide the experienced legal counsel you need in the face of a serious criminal charge.